 Even if they get it down, there’s always the chance that the gum might lodge in their digestive systems in some way, causing severe complications.

-Of course, the flavours and overall sweet scent of gum is still likely to entice dogs, and even though most dog owners know better than to hand any over, it’s a bad idea to do so.
+Of course, the flavors and overall sweet scent of gum is still likely to entice dogs, and even though most dog owners know better than to hand any over, it’s a bad idea to do so.

-Dog owners who feel exasperated with the nasty, stinky, musty smell of their dog’s breath might well feel tempted to remedy the situation the same way they would for a human friend – by handing over some chewing gum with a minty fresh flavour.
+Dog owners who feel exasperated with the nasty, stinky, musty smell of their dog’s breath might well feel tempted to remedy the situation the same way they would for a human friend – by handing over some chewing gum with a minty fresh flavor.

 While that may seem to do the trick immediately, it’s a huge gamble on your dog’s health, and a rather careless one considering fresh mint leaves, ground down, administer that same breath-freshening effect to your dog while also holding some nutritional value.
 Home remedies are often the best!

 Dangers of gum for dogs